michal19wrzes/python/djangoApp/README.txt

-This is experience polygon with django.
+This is experience polygon with django,rest-api,react.

 https://nodejs.org/en/download/current/